autopilot-team/interview/README.md

 - API Development & Integration Testing (50 minutes)
 - Closing Discussion (10 minutes)

+> [!NOTE]
+> It's important to understand how API key authentication is done and how to
+> retrieve entity ID from it.

 ### Evaluation & Requirements
 Please ensure you have a reliable development environment set up and are comfortable working within the allocated timeframes. **Effective time management across each phase**